 No one likes Tax Day, except for accountants and Uncle Sam.
-Tax Day 2022 figures to be especially messy, too, with many people still reeling from the economic impact of COVID-19.
-But even with the continued difficulties of the pandemic, there will be a Tax Day this year as always, proving that taxes truly are among the few things in life that are unavoidable.
+Tax Day 2023 figures to be especially messy, too, with many people still reeling from the economic impact of high inflation.
+While many people’s wallets are already hurting, unfortunately taxes are among the few things in life that are unavoidable.
 Tax Day falls on April 18 this year.

 Although we experience Tax Day firsthand each year, there’s still plenty for most taxpayers to learn.
 WalletHub explored this unique occasion from top to bottom in search of the most interesting, revealing Tax Day fun facts out there.
 You can check out what we found in the infographic below, followed by a Q&A with a panel of tax experts.
 And if you’ve yet to file, make sure to check out WalletHub’s last-minute tax tips.